 Stormwater Collection, Detention, Flood Control and Treatment.
 Stormwater will be collected from medical office building and hospital expansion roof areas, hardscape areas, parking lots and garages, and landscape areas where required.
 Conveyance shall be made with solid catch basins, area drains, and manholes, and shall be piped to respective detention systems.
-Conveyance systems sizing shall be determined as required by the current edition of the SWMMWW and shall convey the required storm flow.
+Conveyance systems sizing shall be determined as required by the current edition of the SWMMWW and the WSDOT Highway Runoff Manual as applicable, and shall convey the required storm flow.
 Stormwater shall be managed, detained, and treated as denoted in the SWMMWW.
 All stormwater management facilities are prescribed by the drainage basin rather than by phase.
 Stormwater management facilities for Phases 2-4 improvements are constructed during Phase 1 and are described in Section III, Phase 1 Stormwater Collection, Detention, Flood Control, and Treatment.

 Stormwater mains shall be extended to collect runoff from site parking and vehicle circulation areas, medical office buildings and parking garages, and landscape areas as described above and as shown in Figure III-K - Proposed Utility Map.
 Stormwater runoff from the MOB(s) and their respective parking garage(s) will connect to the proposed State Highway private detention system conceptually located in the Facilities Building parking lot (see Figure III-L - Proposed Stormwater Facility Map).
-As described in Section III, the system will discharge to City-owned storm sewer in 13th Ave SE, which outfalls to the State Highway storm system to the north, and ultimately discharges to the Puyallup River.
+As described in Section III, the system will discharge to City-owned storm sewer in 13th Ave SE, which outfalls to the WSDOT Highway storm system to the north, and ultimately discharges to the Puyallup River.

 Volcanic Hazard Area Relating to Phase 2-4 Improvements.
-As depicted in this Master Plan, the proposed improvements for Phases 2, 3, and 4 are located north of the existing MGSH "Meadow Pavilion" building along 13th Ave SE and are all located above the 90' contour elevation for the lahar boundary.
-See Figure III-J Volcanic Hazard Area - Phases 2-4 Development
+As depicted in this Master Plan, the proposed improvements for Phases 2, 3, and 4 are located north of the existing MGSH "Meadow Pavilion" building along 13th Ave SE and are all located above the mapped 90' contour elevation for the lahar boundary.
+See Figure III-J Volcanic Hazard Area - Phases 2-4 Development as stated in earlier sections, the mapped lahar boundary is well above the USGS simulated lahar depth in the vicinity of the Good Samaritan campus.